-- 5. Provide necessary support facilities. - 5.1 Maintain high standards of cleanliness and safety at our increasing number of preserves and facilities for Lake County's growing-population to use and enjoy, and properly restore and manage our natural areas and wildlife habitats, by providing efficient and effective work spaces and support facilities for District Commissioners and employees. - 6.
-Prepare, maintain and execute facility assessment program. - 6.1 Based on an analysis of District-wide needs, evaluate facilities for potential reuse or removal, considering historical significance, appropriate third-party licenses, and fiscal and operational impact.
-If considering conversion of existing facilities to meet new use needs, compare long-term costs and benefits of conversion to those of constructing new facilities designed specifically to meet those needs, and identify funding sources for renovation and ongoing operation and maintenance costs of any facilities to be retained. - 6.2 Based on analysis, evaluate long-term operating and maintenance costs when adding or expanding facilities.
+5. Provide necessary support facilities.

+5.1 Maintain high standards of cleanliness and safety at our increasing number of preserves and facilities for Lake County's population to use and enjoy, and properly restore and manage our natural areas and wildlife habitats, by providing efficient and effective work spaces and support facilities for District Commissioners and employees.

+6. Prepare, maintain and execute facility assessment program.

+- 6.1 Based on an analysis of District-wide needs, evaluate facilities for potential reuse or removal, considering historical significance, appropriate third-party licenses, and fiscal and operational impact.
+If considering conversion of existing facilities to meet new uses-needs, compare long-term costs and benefits of conversion to those of constructing new facilities designed specifically to meet those needs., and ildentify funding sources for renovation and ongoing operation and maintenance costs of any facilities to be retained. - 6.2 Based on analysis, evaluate long-term operating and maintenance costs when adding or expanding facilities.
 Evaluate and consider adding new facilities or expanding existing facilities when needed to reduce overcrowding, allow fuller use, or support new programs or services, and when funding is identified to cover ongoing operation and maintenance costs. - 6.3 Continue to assess barns and agricultural buildings to determine if they have any historical significance and a fiscally responsible public benefit to restoring or preserving them.
-Continue to identify unneeded and underutilized structures for salvage and removal. - 6.4 Use the infrastructure assessment information from the study funded in Fiscal Year 2013-14 to develop a strategy for infrastructure needs, improvement, reduction and replacement and develop proper maintenance budgets and funding for future years. - 7.
-Identify sources of non-tax revenue and cost management strategies to offset costs of providing programs and services, and operating and maintaining facilities and equipment. - 8.
-Complete inventory and assessment of historical collections and related systems including objects, archives, and sites in an effort to further refine the focus of the collection on the significant natural and cultural history of Lake County. - 9.
+Continue to identify unneeded and underutilized structures for salvage and removal. - 7.
+Identify sources of non-tax revenue such as, corporate sponsorships, grants, and donations through the Preservation Foundation and cost management strategies to offset costs of providing programs and services, and operating and maintaining facilities and equipment. - 8.
+Complete inventory and Continue to assessment the of historical collections and related systems including objects, archives, and sites in an effort to further refine the focus of the collection on the significant natural and cultural history of Lake County. - 9.
 Deliver prompt, responsive, quality public safety services. - 9.1 Provide funding to fence and mark boundaries of preserves where appropriate to protect sensitive natural habitats and to prevent property encroachments.
-Whenever fencing is proposed adjacent to a new housing development, install fencing prior to occupancy of the new homes wherever feasible.
-Continue to use technologies, as well as on the ground inspection, to quickly identify and address property encroachment issues. - 9.2 Provide funding for the upgrade and maintenance of radio and computer equipment as required by the Lake County Sheriff's Department's transition to the Strarem 21 Radio System, which provides interoperability and communication with countywide police, fire, emergency management, courts and highway departments.
+Continue to use technologies, as well as on the ground inspection, to quickly identify and address property encroachment issues.

-- 10. Continue to enhance non-tax revenues through marketing and promotion of District' golf courses and other revenue-generating facilities. - 11.
-Design new or renovated facilities for future energy efficiency and environmental sustainability. - 11.1 Complete energy efficiency audits or assessments for District buildings to identify potential future energy efficiency projects, including cost recovery analysis. - 11.2 Propose energy efficiency projects, including those identified and prioritized through the completed energy efficiency assessment for the General Offices, for inclusion in the 510-Year Capital Improvement Plan - 11.3 Continue to follow Green Fleet Policy. - 11.4 Establish and iImplement components of a plan to reduce the District risk exposure and incident rate. - 12.
-Establish a process for developing strategic partnerships that consider and protect the long-term interests of the District.
-Explore partnerships with other units of government and private and non-profit landowners to complete and maintain a countywide network of trails in a financially sustainable manner.
+- 10. Continue to enhance non-tax revenues through marketing and promotion of District's golf courses and other revenue-generating facilities. - 11.
+Design new or renovated facilities for future energy efficiency and environmental sustainability. - 11.1 Continue to do audits or assessments, including cost recovery analysis for District buildings to identify potential future energy efficiency projects, including cost recovery analysis. - 11.2 Propose energy efficiency projects, including those identified and prioritized through the completed the completed energy efficiency assessment for the General Offices, for inclusion in the 10-Year Capital Improvement Plan. - 11.3 Continue to follow Green Fleet Policy. - 11.4 Implement components of a plan to reduce the District risk exposure and incident rate. - 12.
+Establish a process for Continue developing strategic partnerships that consider and protect the longterm interests of the District.District and improve overall health of the landscape.Explore partnerships with other units of government and private and non-profit landowners to complete and maintain a countywide network of trails in a financially sustainable manner.